mrborges23/micphy2021/registration.md

 </script>

 **Abstract**
-* Title in the first line
+* The title should be placed in the first line.
-* Authors list in the second line with affiliations in square brackets
+* The authors' list goes in the second line.
+Affiliations should be identified with square brackets: e.g., [1,2].
-* Affiliation list in the third line.
-Identify each affilition using square brackets and separate affiliations by commas.
+* Affiliations' list goes in the third line.
+Identify each affiliation using square brackets and separate them using commas.
-* Abstract text starting in the forth line
+* Abstract text starts in the fourth line.
-* Please do not include any pictures or references.
+* Please do not include any references in your abstract.
 * Limit: 2000 characters.

 <br>